The Island Comino: Home to the Blue Lagoon

 Nothing can prepare you for the dazzling sight of the clearest azure water you will ever set eyes on.
-The Blue Lagoon is set between Comino and the islet of Kemmunet, which are stark but which geological features are unusual and create a beautiful setting.
+The Blue Lagoon is set between Comino and the islet of Kemmunet, which are stark but whose geological features are unusual and create a beautiful setting.
 The sand is white and thick, sinking straight to the bottom, meaning the water is never murky.
 The rocks and underwater caves are rich with marine life, and snorkelling here is a treat.

 Camping, Santa Maria Bay

 It is worth considering spending the night in Comino just to experience the pristine desert island sensation.
-Camping is an option at Santa Marija Bay, a mere twenty minute walk from the Blue Lagoon along the northern side, while in St Nicholas bay, which is located between them, there is a hotel that operates during the summer months only.
+Camping is an option at Santa Marija Bay, a mere twenty-minute walk from the Blue Lagoon along the northern side, while in St Nicholas Bay, which is located between them, there is a hotel that operates during the summer months only.

-Santa Marija Bay is underrated, not surprisingly when it is competing with the Blue Lagoon.
+Santa Marija Bay is underrated, not surprisingly, when it is competing with the Blue Lagoon.
 But the bay is very pretty, the water is inviting, and the beach is lined with trees that offer their kind shade from the hot summer sun.
 The camping area lies just behind the trees, a comfortable stretch of flat land just metres from the beach.
 The area is served by showers and toilets.
-Bungalows from the hotel discreetly line the west side, where the police station and chapel are also located, while to the east a path leads to the magnificent Santa Marija Caves.
+Bungalows from the hotel discreetly line the west side, where the police station and chapel are also located, while to the east, a path leads to the magnificent Santa Marija Caves.

 The path that leads east from Santa Marija Bay takes you through a rugged terrain past a smaller beach.
 Beyond the beach, giant rocks are strewn across the ground as though they didn’t belong there.
-Geologists confirm that the rocks were carried by the water from far away and placed there by some powerful waves eons ago.
-Make your way through these rocks to the water’s edge, and there you will find the mouth to the Santa Marija Caves.
+Geologists confirm that the rocks were carried by the water from far away and placed there by some powerful waves aeons ago.
+Make your way through these rocks to the water’s edge, and there you will find the mouth of the Santa Marija Caves.

 Exploring Comino Island

 Be prepared to marvel at the spectacle, the rock art engraved by wind and water in time.
 A large mouth gives entry to a large cave into which you must step down.
 Further along, another step leads directly into a natural indoor swimming pool.
-The pool is connected to the exterior from two sides of the cliff and boat dives here are popular.
-Above water, the cave also gives way to the other cliff side through a window, and here, four massive cave mouths provide much entertainment to deep water soloing enthusiasts.
+The pool is connected to the exterior from two sides of the cliff, and boat dives here are popular.
+Above water, the cave also gives way to the other cliffside through a window, and here, four massive cave mouths provide much entertainment to deep-water soloing enthusiasts.
 The sea inside and outside the cave is wonderful to swim in.

 St. Mary’s Tower

-Saint Mary’s Tower, also known as the Comino Tower, is a large bastioned watchtower, which was built in 1618 by Grand Master Wignacourt.
-If you’re lucky, the flag will be flying and you can gain free entry to the interior of the tower, which is run by volunteers from Din L-Art Ħelwa.
+Saint Mary’s Tower, also known as the Comino Tower, is a large bastioned watchtower which was built in 1618 by Grand Master Wignacourt.
+If you’re lucky, the flag will be flying, and you can gain free entry to the interior of the tower, which is run by volunteers from Din L-Art Ħelwa.

 But the real spectacle is the view from the tower.
 Perched on the edge of a high cliff, the tower watches over the stunning scatter of islets separating the Crystal Lagoon below from the Blue Lagoon, with their caves, arches and windows, as Gozo lies yonder with church steeples against the sky.
 This is absolutely the best sunset spot on Comino, but you’ll have to sleep over to enjoy it.